SadraBoromand/Persian-written-Characters-and-Digits-Dataset/README.md

 Dataset Title: Persian written Characters and Digits Dataset

 ## Overview
 This dataset contains a diverse collection of Persian characters and digits, including uppercase letters (آ - ی), lowercase letters (ا - ی), and numerical digits (0-9).
 It is designed to support research and development in the field of optical character recognition (OCR), writing recognition, and machine learning.
+It is contain 38380 Images by 128x128 picxel.

 ## Content